 ASIC Design Team

-Whilst mixed signal ASICs are changing the face of industrial controllers, it is important to note that an ASIC design is not simply a question of implementing an existing PCB design.
+Whilst mixed signal ASICs are changing the face of industrial controllers, both in unique performance characteristics and longevity of availability, it is important to note that an ASIC design is not simply a question of implementing an existing PCB design.

-Different techniques are needed for ASIC design, and good system knowledge and experienced designers are essential for a successful project.
-In many cases, this comes from an amalgamation of the ASIC design team and the system designers, so it is crucial to build this relationship early in a project.
+Different techniques are needed for the design of the ASIC.
+Excellent system knowledge from the customer and experienced ASIC design engineers are essential for a successful project.
+In most cases, this comes from an amalgamation of the ASIC design team and the customer’s system designers, so it is crucial to build a strong relationship between the project teams.

 Making the Right Choices

-This may sound obvious but it is often overlooked.
-The final goal of any ASIC project is to have a fully qualified, working device at the minimum cost.
-So selecting the right resources will have a major impact on this.
+This may sound obvious, but it is often overlooked.
+The final goal of any ASIC project is to have a fully qualified, production released device within the minimum amount of time.
+So, selecting the right partner will have a major impact on this.
 A digital design requires different skills to an analogue design, so a partner with the correct skill sets should be selected.
-Also it is not just the design that has to be considered at this stage, the production and testing of the device should be included.
-The wrong process selection could lead to escalating cost.
-So any partner should be able to show the whole ASIC process and not just the design.
+Also, it is not just the design that has to be considered at this stage, the production testing of the device is critical and should be examined.
+A creditable ASIC partner will be able to show you the whole in house ASIC capabilities, from specification through production test to order fulfilment, and not just the design.

 The Factors to be Considered

-When undertaking an ASIC design, many factors have to be considered.
+When undertaking an ASIC design, many factors must be considered.
 Some of these are obvious where as others may be more subtle.
-For example, the design NRE, obviously the more complex, the longer it will take to design, layout and test.
-It will also increase the size of the device and test time during production.
-It will also affect the yield as a larger design has a higher probability wafer imperfections and localised defects will cause chip failures.
-So the effective partitioning of a design is critical to its success.
-However there can substantial savings by incorporating a microprocessor into the ASIC, and such decisions have to be balanced with any licensing fees.
+For example, careful consideration of ASIC partitioning (i.e. what is going to be implemented onto the ASIC), should be considered in order to provide an optimised custom IC.
+On chip and off chip functionality is important as it determines the die size and the production test time.
+It will also affect the yield as a larger and more complex design has a higher probability of wafer imperfections and localised defects, which will cause chip failures at test.
+So, the effective partitioning of a design is critical to its success.
+However, there can be substantial savings by incorporating a microprocessor into the ASIC, and such decisions have to be balanced with any licensing fees and flexibility.
 Look for a mature development processes, that are well documented and examples of previous designs that are representative to your requirements.
 Included in these should be a detailed ASIC specification and test strategy for qualification and production.

-Any IP NRE can add significant costs to this stage, (also potentially to the unit price if a royalty based model is employed), but could save design time and reduce BOM costs.
-When considering using IP, the designer needs to consider if the IP has been to silicon in the selected process, also for some IP, what development environment is available.
-This is critical for processor IP as there will be a need to develop code and potentially program the device.
+Any third party IP licence fees can add significant costs to the project, (also potentially to the unit price if a royalty based model is employed), but could save design time and reduce BOM costs.
+When considering using third party IP, the designer needs to consider if the IP has been previously proven in silicon in the selected process.
 Also any qualification requirements need to be taken into account.
-For example, has an RF block been qualified and certified previously.
-Any specialist standard requirements have to be accounted for, (e.g. ISO 262262), at the design and IP selection stage.
+Any specialist quality standard requirements need to be thought through (e.g. ISO 26262), at the design and IP selection stage.

-There are also many fabrication processes available, and again, the selected process should be carefully matched to the design elements and ASIC performance criterion.
-As discussed previously, as the process geometry decreases, the mask costs rise quickly and certain functionality becomes more difficult, so the selection of a smaller geometry has to be carefully considered and it is not always the case that to select the latest process available is the best choice.
+There are many wafer fabrication processes available and the selected process should be carefully matched to the design elements and required ASIC performance criteria.
+As the process geometry decreases, the mask costs rise quickly and certain analogue functionality can become more difficult to achieve.
+Therefore, the selection of a smaller geometry must be carefully considered from a performance, commercial and availability of IP point of view.
+It is not always the case that the latest, smallest geometry process is the best choice for your mixed signal application.

-Whilst the design of the device is critical, it is not just the functionality that has to be considered, as the device has to be manufactured and tested, and decisions at the design phase will impact the yields and hence cost of the development and parts.
-Yields can be influenced by the process selection so again a partner who has detailed knowledge and access to a selection of fabrication plants and processes will be able to offer the better choices.
-The target yield should be defined at the start of the project.
-The product life cycle is another critical factor, in that if the device is to be available for many years, the right process has to be selected to enable this, so an obsolescence assurance policy is desirable.
+Whilst the design of the device is critical, it is not just the functionality that has to be considered, as the device must be manufactured and production tested.
+Decisions at the design phase will impact the yields and subsequent cost of the development and production devices.
+Yields can be influenced by the process selection, so again a partner who has detailed knowledge and access to a selection of wafer foundries and processes will be able to offer the most optimised process for your requirement.
+The product life cycle is another critical factor, in that if the device is to be available for many years, the right process must be selected to enable this, so an obsolescence assurance policy or plan is desirable.

-For some industries there are strict constraints on field failure rates, which have to be mitigated by using part average testing techniques to maintain rates of less than one part per million.
-This involves statistical analysis of parts at the limits of the specification and rejection of part that have a higher probability of field failure, even though they are within the specified design limits.
-This can be achieved with adjacent failing part reject techniques, and additional stress testing to identify likely field failures.
+For some industries there are strict constraints on field failure rates, which can be improved further by using wafer probe part average testing techniques, to maintain rates of less than one part per million.
+This involves statistical analysis of parts at the limits of the specification and rejection of part that have a higher probability of infant mortality, even though they are within the specified design limits.
+This can be achieved with adjacent failing part reject techniques, and additional stress testing to identify likely field failures and discarding of those parts at final test.

 The Major Decisions in ASIC Development

-So again the right partner selection is critical if you are targeting these markets.
-Essentially a partner with all the relevant expertise of the ASIC development and supply chain is required.
-This has to include logistic support and fast reaction times should a problem arise in production, so tight control over testing and an active failure analysis strategy.
+Selecting the right custom IC partner is critical when starting on the path to your ASIC project.
+Essentially a partner with all the relevant expertise of your ASIC development, production test and order fulfilment is required.
+This must include logistic support and fast reaction times should a problem arise in production, so tight control over production test and yields is maintained.
 This will allow you to be able to treat the ASIC as an off the shelf part, confident in the knowledge that should a problem arise it will be addressed in a quick and professional manner.
-If you are targeting some markets, this is a requirement not a nice to have.
-The skills required are detailed in the table shown below.

 Working in Partnership